Evans + Shalev

 Joseph Rykwert is Paul Philippe Cret Professor Emeritus of Architecture at the University of Pennsylvania, and one of the foremost architectural historians of his generation.
 His many books include The Idea of a Town (1963) and The Seduction of Place (2000).

-- Introduction by Joseph Rykwert, contributions by David Dunster, Patrick Hodgkinson and others
+- Introduction by Joseph Rykwert, contributions by Patrick Hodgkinson, Eldred Evans and David Shalev

 - Jean-Michel Dentand